Invest your energy in yourself and your work

 I help people create their own work and for many that means building their own business.
 Given the limited resources I had available each day – be they time or attention – I would always choose to invest my energy into my clients’ work before my own.
 I wasn’t prioritizing myself and my own business, and I was suffering for it.
 This is not to say I’m not interested in serving my clients, quite the opposite.
 But I want to serve them from a state of sovereignty, not sacrifice.

 What is different now is that I perceive my energy as a closed loop.
 I receive my energy from myself and I invest my energy in myself.
 Then from this state of wholeness, I am free to serve without needing anything from anyone.
 This has actually been my message all these years, however, the mistake I had been making previously was the misunderstanding that I was sourcing energy for the reason so that I could give it to others.
-Now I understand that my energy is not meant to fuel others, it’s intention is to sustain me so that I can be in service to others.
+Now I understand that my energy is not meant to fuel others, its intention is to sustain me so that I can be in service to others.
 Each and every human has their own energy to draw upon and utilize, they don’t need mine.
 In fact, I was actually doing them a disservice by giving them mine.

-My energy is not meant to fuel others, it’s intention is to sustain me so that I can be in service to others.
+My energy is not meant to fuel others, its intention is to sustain me so that I can be in service to others.

 What this looks like in the real world is that I schedule in time for my own creative projects – first.
 I prioritize the activities that allow my business to grow and prosper – first.
 It also means that what I create is created from a place of true passion and desire, not because it’s what I’m being asked to create or because I think it’s something someone else needs.